ggam/remoteresource/README.md

-# remoteresource
+# RemoteResource
-Java EE CDI Extension to do lookups on custom JNDI contexts
+Java EE CDI Extension that allows Resource injection from a custom JNDI InitialContext